From La Paz to the Amazon, here are the best places to visit in Bolivia. George Kalaouzis/Getty Images

 This protected section of the Amazon is only accessible via a three-day boat ride from Rurrenabaque, so getting here is part of the fun.

-As well as getting a feel for the sounds and sensations of the rainforest inside this almost 19,000-sq-km (7336-sq-mile) reserve, you can meet pink dolphins, try your hand at piranha fishing and visit Indigenous communities on innovative and community-focused eco-tourism projects.
+As well as getting a feel for the sounds and sensations of the rainforest inside this almost 19,000-sq-km (7336-sq-mile) reserve, you can see pink dolphins, try your hand at piranha fishing and visit indigenous communities on innovative and community-focused eco-tourism projects.

-Planning tip: Tours to Madidi are all-inclusive and mostly at the budget end of the spectrum – they're a moving introduction to the Amazon world.
+Planning tip: Tours to Madidi are all-inclusive and mostly at the budget end of the spectrum.

 Best place for historic architecture

-It's a city of well-preserved colonial architecture and Republican-style buildings that well fits the translation of its Spanish name, thanks to an impeccable collection of sugar-white houses, basilicas and civic buildings that sparkle in the South American sunshine.
+It's a city of well-preserved colonial architecture and Republican-style buildings with an impeccable collection of sugar-white houses, basilicas and civic buildings that sparkle in the South American sunshine.

 As the city where the Bolivian republic was founded, Sucre has plenty for history buffs to enjoy.
 Highlights include the Casa de la Libertad (House of Freedom), where the declaration of independence was signed in 1825.